eideasy/wp-official-eid-plugin/readme.txt

 Use shortcode [eid_easy] to get login button,
 Use shortcode [contract id="123ABC"] to create document sign page.
 Get the actual contract ID value from id.eideasy.com

 Since Wordpress needs user e-mail and e-mail for users is not part of the data received during identification then fake e-mail is created.
-Change the new user account e-mail with add_filter() and use filter smartid_new_user_email.
-By default people from estonia get e-mail to be idcode@eesti.ee and all others will get idcode@mail.smartid.ee
+Change the new user account e-mail with add_filter() and filter eideasy_new_user_email.
+By default email will be idcode@local.localhost

 Support email: help@eideasy.com
 Support phone +372 555 29 332